Visitors are strongly discouraged for indoor events and gatherings. Exception processes are in place for cognizant ULC members to approve visitors.

 Visitors are permitted subject to approval for outdoor events and gatherings.
 The COVID Coordination Team is responsible for approving requests from sponsoring hosts.

 Until further notice, the following protocol applies to the presence of visitors to Carnegie Mellon’s U.S.-based campuses and programs.
 For the purpose of this protocol, visitors include anyone who is not a CMU employee, student, vendor or contractor.

-Any staff, faculty or researcher seeking an exception in order to host a visitor on campus must:
+Any staff, faculty or researcher seeking an exception in order to host an indoor visitor on campus must follow the process below:

 - Obtain approval from their cognizant University Leadership Council (ULC) member.